jemissik/ecodata/docs/apps/index.md

 ## Overview

 ECODATA-Prepare is a set of Python-based apps to access and process remote sensing and other environmental data products and prepare them for further use along with animal movement data.
-ECODATA-Prepare is designed to be used along with the [ECODATA-Animate](https://ecodata-animate.readthedocs.io/en/latest/) tool to create customized movies of animal movement data, and can also be used to prepare input to resource, habitat and step selection models.
-Development is supported by MathWorks® and the NASA Earth Science Division, Ecological Forecasting Program, as part of [Room to Roam: Y2Y Wildlife Movements](https://ceg.osu.edu/Y2Y_Room2Roam) project.
+ECODATA-Prepare is designed to be used along with the ECODATA-Animate tool to create customized movies of animal movement data, and can also be used to prepare input to resource, habitat and step selection models.
+Development is supported by MathWorks® and the NASA Earth Science Division, Ecological Forecasting Program, as part of XXXXX project.

 Within ECODATA-Prepare,